-The Company's operational priorities for 2014 are:
+The Company's operational priorities for 2015 are:

-- export - it is envisioned to invest in the main export-oriented brands "Shotka Vodka Kanabi", "Rock Crystal Vodka", "Renaissance Brandy" and in developing sales.
-It is planned to increase sales volumes twofold in export markets; - bolstering brands investing in the primary brands: "Sobieski", "Bajorų", "Gedimino", "Čepkelių", "Starka", "Renaissance"; - expanding the assortment it is planned to invest in the categories of rum, whiskey and wine alcoholic beverages; - modernizing production capacities in order to make the manufacturing process more effective, there are plans to invest in modernizing the existing manufacturing equipment; - renewing IT equipment and software the aim is to make the internal processes and operational management more effective.
+- · Export.
+Expansion of export portfolio and investment in the main export-oriented brands: - "Shotka Vodka Kanabi" Anticipated product introduction campaigns in Spain and USA markets. - o "Barska Vodka" product introduction campaigns in Bulgaria market.
+"Renaissance Brandy"-product introduction campaigns in CIS countries markets; "COCO IN VODKA"- product introduction campaigns in India and Ukraine markets.
+Strengthening of brands on domestic market investing in the primary brands: "Sobieski", "Bajory", "Gedimino", "Čepkelių", "Starka", "Renaissance"; - expanding the assortment it is planned to invest in the categories of rum, whiskey and wine alcoholic beverages; - modernizing production capacities in order to make the manufacturing process more effective, there are plans to invest in modernizing the existing manufacturing equipment; - renewing IT equipment and software the aim is to make the internal processes and operational management more effective.